Learning that Sticks: Using Retrieval Practice in Social Studies

 Social Studies Interventions to Go: Make and Take

 November 17, 2020

 Do you have students in your social studies classes struggling with specific skills?
 Are you looking for interventions for students with diverse learning needs?
 During this session teachers will experience, discuss, and design simple, content-specific intervention tools.
 Teachers will leave this session with research- and evidence-based skill-building strategies to help target and scaffold instruction in order to create a more level playing field in the social studies classroom.
 Learn more and register here.

-5Es over World Cultures, Part 2, is a second series of conceptually designed instructional lessons that are seamlessly aligned to the TEKS.
+5Es over World Cultures is a 2-volume series of conceptually designed instructional lessons that are seamlessly aligned to the TEKS.
 This volume includes lessons on physical landscapes, cultural interactions, and the impact of technology on society.
 Come learn how to incorporate the 5E Model into your World Cultures classroom, as well as experience these authentic research-based, student-centered, ready to use model lessons that are scaffolded to maximize your students' learning experiences.

 For more information about these workshops or to request customized professional development, e-mail

 Keep up with Region 4 Social Studies on Social Media!